PixioDoc LogoPixioDoc

 Personal phones blur clinical and personal data

 Dermatology photos in a camera roll get pulled into iCloud or Google Photos backups, surface in shared albums, and travel anywhere the device travels.
-That single workflow choice undercuts HIPAA in the US and GDPR in the EU and UK — and creates real medico-legal exposure if the phone is lost or stolen.
+That single workflow choice undercuts GDPR in the EU and UK — and creates real medico-legal exposure if the phone is lost or stolen.

 Inconsistent capture makes treatment response hard to read